LexBorisoff/web-cli/README.md

 <pre><code>web <em>&lt;values&gt;</em></code></pre>

-The app will then construct 1 or more queries based on the type of values and open them in the new browser tab(s).
+The app will then construct 1 or more queries based on the type of values and open the them in the new browser tab(s).

 There are 2 types of values: